Oliver932/mcp-server-experiments/README.md

 ```

 ### 4. Run the Development Server
-Replace `server.py` with the main script for your project (e.g., `flowchart.py` or `weather.py`):

 ```bash
 mcp dev flowchart.py   # For flowchart-gen
 mcp dev weather.py        # For weather-example
 ```

-You may need to adjust the command and argument fields as needed when you connect to the server - currently works with the setup depicted below:
+You may need to adjust the **command** and **argument** fields before connecting to the server - It works with the setup depicted below:

 ![MCP inspector photo](./photos/inspector_demo.png)

 ### 5. Configure Gemini CLI
 Update your `~/.gemini/settings.json` to point to your local server as described in the [MCP Quickstart](https://modelcontextprotocol.io/quickstart/server).

-If gemini makes a flowchart, it will return a whole lot of nonsense, but the image will appear in `flowchart-gen` For example:
+If gemini makes a flowchart the image will appear in `\flowchart-gen` as `flowchart.png`:

 ![Flowchart Example](./flowchart-gen/flowchart.png)